ppeterseil/pyldcn/readme.md

 | StepResetPos       | Reset motor position to 0                       |

 ## Usage
-To find out how the methods are used, either check LcdnLib documentation or example given in `demo.py`.
+To find out how the methods are used, either check LdcnLib documentation or example given in `demo.py`.

 ## Disclaimer
 Usage at your *own risk*, the implementation is *neither complete nor well tested*.